 24. Use Scraps for Fertilizer

-If you don’t compost, or don’t feel like waiting for your compost to be usable, you can bury certain types of food scraps directly in soil to act as a fertilizer.
+If you don’t compost or don’t feel like waiting for your compost to be usable, you can bury certain types of food scraps directly in the soil to act as a fertilizer.

-• Sprinkle clean eggshell powder on soil for calcium.
+- Sprinkle clean eggshell powder on the soil for calcium.

 25. Learn to Preserve Food

-Pickling, canning, drying, fermenting – these are all ways to preserve food so that they last longer and can be stored in the pantry.
+Pickling, canning, drying, fermenting – these are all ways to preserve foods so that they last longer and can be stored in the pantry.

 Choose a method that interests you and start learning how to preserve your own food.